Ferguson/Schultz/Schwartz Family: LaVerna's Story

 Larene became ill with scarlet fever and nearly recovered from this when she developed diptheria.
 Her recovery again seemed assured, but hemorrhages set in and she died on 31 October 1927 at the age of 10 years, three months and 11 days.
 I've always wondered what she would have been like.
 My grandmother had a stillborn baby on 13 March 1925 (her birthday).
 That baby was referred to as "the baby with no name".
-The fourth child to be born to my grandparents was Joyce Julia, on 20 January 1932, 17 years after LaVerna was born and she passed away in October 2008 (Joyce Julia Schultz married Lee Richardson).
+The fourth child to be born to my grandparents was Joyce Julia, on 20 January 1932, 17 years after LaVerna was born.
+Joyce passed away in October 2008.
+She was married to Lee Richardson.

 LaVerna was baptized on 18 July 1915 and confirmed in the Lutheran faith on 24 March 1929 at Immanuel Lutheran Church in Schleswig.

 LaVerna's friend Leota wrote in a letter to me, "We had lots of fun through school and in high school.
 There were parties and get-togethers.
 Lots of evenings we would go walking, up town and around and stop at school and play on the swings, etc. We had birthday parties and invited class mates and played games.
 We sang in glee clubs and went to contests and we did lots..."